Natural Resources Conservation

 Master’s Degree Starting Salary

 The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in natural resources conservation made a median starting salary of $54,250 per year.
 During this timeframe, most salaries fell between $42,500 (25th percentile) and $57,100 (75th percentile).

 Salaries According to BLS

-Average salaries range from $65,320 to $91,330 (25th to 75th percentile) for careers related to conservation.
+Conservation majors often go into careers where salaries can range from $65,320 to $91,330 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.